Lumiras/Class-Notes/Alberto_Pepe_Jim_Davis_session.md

 	- Data inserted into files is kept in repo and can be downloaded
 - Robust export engine
 - Pushes Git commits automatically
+- Allows for d3.js or other rich HTML embeds

 ###Audience